They married early and often

 Boxer KID McCOY led such a wild life that his exact number of marriages is unclear.
 Most sources agree that he was married either eight or ten times, thrice to the same woman.
 Yet like Lana Turner, McCoy is notorious for the death of a lover he didn’t marry: in 1924 he was convicted of manslaughter in the shooting of Teresa Mors, a woman who was merely living with him.
 McCoy served eight years in California’s famous San Quentin penitentiary before his parole in 1932.

 Zsa Zsa’s eighth marriage, to Felipe de Alba, was voided because her divorce from seventh husband Michael O’Hara was not final.
-In her 1991 book One Lifetime Is Not Enough, Gabor also notes that the de Alba marriage was performed by a captain at sea but not in international waters as required by law, making it doubly invalid.
-So technically Gabor has had only eight husbands, not nine.
+In her 1991 book One Lifetime Is Not Enough, Gabor noted that the de Alba marriage was performed by a captain at sea but not in international waters as required by law, making it doubly invalid.
+So technically Gabor had only eight husbands, not nine.
 (In the same book she claims she had a fling with Richard Burton before Burton married Taylor.)

 Honorable Mention: HENRY VIII.
 The Tudor titan not only married six women, he broke with the Pope and set up his own church to annul his first marriage — thereby making later marriages possible.
 (Later on, Henry took to beheading wives instead of rejecting them.)
 Henry’s matrimonial roll call: Catherine of Aragon (annulled), Anne Boleyn (beheaded), Jane Seymour (died after childbirth), Anne of Cleves (annulled), Kathryn Howard (beheaded) and Katherine Parr (who was neither killed nor annulled, and became the king’s widow when he died in 1547).

 Interested in unusual marriages?
-Discover the cradle-robbing U.S. presidents who married women 15+ years younger than themselves.
+Discover the six cradle-robbing U.S. presidents who married women 15+ years younger than themselves.

 See the MAY-DECEMBER PRESIDENTS!